Florida man charged with threatening to kill three Democratic lawmakers

 A lawyer for Kless could not be reached for comment.

-In a tweet on Friday, Swalwell thanked Capitol Police and local law enforcement.
+In a tweet Friday, Swalwell thanked Capitol Police and local law enforcement.

 "Thank you to the @CapitolPolice and Florida law enforcement for protecting my staff and constituents," he tweeted.

-Prosecutors said that investigators used open source searches of the number Kless called from and found that its carrier was T-Mobile and associated with Kless.
+Prosecutors said that investigators used open source searches of the number Kless called from and found that its carrier was T-Mobile and that it was associated with Kless.

 Law enforcement officials had also discovered that Kless made threatening calls to House Speaker Nancy Pelosi in February concerning Congress “taking away his guns, abortion, illegal immigration, and Muslims in Congress,” according to the criminal complaint.
 It does not appear any charges arose from that call.